rocky-linux/documentation/en/rocky/8/guides/apache_hardened_webserver.md

 * Assumes an _iptables_ firewall, rather than _firewalld_ or hardware firewall.
 * Assumes the use of a hardware firewall that our trusted devices will sit behind.
 * Assumes a public IP address directly applied to the web server.
 We are substituting a private IP address for all of our examples.

+# Introduction

+Whether you are hosting multiple web sites for customers or a single, very important, web site for your business, hardening your web server will give you peace of mind, at the expense of a little more up-front work for the administrator.

+With multiple web sites uploaded by your customers, you can pretty much be guaranteed that one of them will upload a Content Management System (CMS) with the possibility of vulnerabilities.
+Most customers are focused on ease of use, not security, and what happens is that updating their own CMS becomes a process that falls out of their priority list altogether.

+While notifying customers of vulnerabilities in their CMS may be possible for a company with a large IT staff, it may not be possible for a small department.
+The best defense is a hardened web server.

+Web server hardening can take many forms, which may include any or all of the below tools, and possibly others not defined here.

+You might elect to use a couple of these tools and not the others, so for clarity and readability this document is split out into separate documents for each tool.
+The exception will be the packet-based firewall (_iptables_) which will be included in this main document.

+* A good packet filter firewall based on ports (iptables, firewalld, or hardware firewall - we will use _iptables_ for our example)[_iptables_ procedure](#iptablesstart)
+* A Host-based Intrusion Detection System (HIDS), in this case _ossec-hids_ [Apache Hardened Web Server - ossec-hids](apache_hardened_webserver_ossec-hids.md)
+* A Web-based Application Firewall (WAF), with _mod\_security_ rules [Apache Hardened Web Server - mod_security](apache_hardened_webserver_modsecurity.md)
+* Rootkit Hunter (rkhunter): A scan tool that checks against Linux malware [Apache Hardened Web Server - rkhunter](apache_hardened_webserver_rkhunter.md)
+* Database security (we are using _mariadb-server_ here) [Apache Hardened Web Server - mariadb-server](apache_hardened_webserver_mariadb-server.md)
+* A secure FTP or SFTP server (we are using _vsftpd_ here) [Apache Hardened Web Server - vsftpd](apache_hardened_webserver_vsftpd.md)

+This procedure does not replace the [Apache Web Server Multi-Site Setup](apache-sites-enabled.md), it simply adds these security elements to it.
+If you haven't read it, take some time to look at it before proceeding.

+# Other Considerations

+Some of the tools outlined here have both free and fee-based options.
+Depending on your needs or support requirements, you may want to consider the fee-based versions.
+You should research what is out there and make a decision after weighing all of your options.

+Know, too, that most of these options can be purchased as hardware appliances.
+If you'd prefer not to hassle with installing and maintaining your own system, there are options available other than those outlined here.

+This document uses a straight _iptables_ firewall and requires [this procedure on Rocky Linux to disable firewalld and enable the iptables services](enabling_iptables_firewall.md).

+If you prefer to use _firewalld_, simply skip this step and apply the rules needed.
+The firewall in our examples here, needs no OUTPUT or FORWARD chains, only INPUT.
+Your needs may differ!

+All of these tools need to be tuned to your system.
+That can only be done with careful monitoring of logs, and reported web experience by your customers.
+In addition, you will find that there will be ongoing tuning required over time.

+Even though we are using a private IP address to simulate a public one, all of this _could_ have been done using a one-to-one NAT on the hardware firewall and connecting the web server to that hardware firewall, rather than to the gateway router, with a private IP address.

+Explaining that requires digging into the hardware firewall shown below, and since that is outside of the scope of this document, it is better to stick with our example of a simulated public IP address.

 ## Conventions